Ciena Alipio: 2019

 In February, Alipio was named to the team to compete at the 2019 City of Jesolo Trophy in Italy, her first international assignment, alongside Kayla DiCello, Konnor McClain, and Sophia Butler.
 As a result, she was added onto the junior national team.
 While there she helped the USA win team silver behind Russia and individually she won silver on balance beam behind Russian Viktoria Listunova, bronze on vault behind McClain and Listunova, and placed eighth in the all-around.

 In June Alipio competed at the Junior World Championships Trials where she placed fifth in the all-around, but placed first on balance beam and third on uneven bars; however she was not named to team.
 Later that month she competed at the American Classic where she won gold in the all-around and on uneven bars, and placed second on balance beam.
 In July Alipio competed at the U.S. Classic where she finished fifth in the all-around behind Konnor McClain, Sydney Barros, Olivia Greaves, and Skye Blakely.
 She won silver on the balance beam behind McClain, placed tenth on vault, and eleventh on uneven bars and floor exercise.

-Senior elite

 2021–22

 In November 2021 Alipio made her senior international debut at the Arthur Gander Memorial in Morges, Switzerland.
 She placed third in the three-event all-around behind Angelina Melnikova of Russia and Taïs Boura of France.

 In August 2022 Alipio competed at the National Championships.
 She finished second on balance beam behind Konnor McClain.

-NCAA

-2022–2023 season
+Collegiate gymnastics career

 Alipio made her debut for the UCLA Bruins on January 7, 2023 at the Super 16 Invitational.